XanaduAI/blackbird/doc/apps/sf.rst

     python3 apps/strawberry_fields_listener.py example_gbs.xbb

-The program should produce the following output:
+The program should produce output of the following form:

 .. code-block:: console